Cryptic-dev1/Akitacoin/doc/README.md

 2) Install distribution-specific dependencies listed below.

-3) Run the GUI wallet or only the Meowcoin core deamon
+3) Run the GUI wallet or only the Akitacoin core deamon

    a.
 GUI wallet:

-   `./meowcoin-qt`
+   `./akitacoin-qt`

    b.
 Core deamon:

-   `./meowcoind -deamon`
+   `./akitacoind -deamon`

 #### Ubuntu 16.04, 17.04/17.10 and 18.04